How To Test The Crank Sensor (1997-2001 3.9L, 5.2L, 5.9L Chrysler)

 • Therefore the crank sensor is bad and replacing the crank sensor will solve the cranks but does not start issue.

-CASE 2: The multimeter DID NOT register 12 Volts DC when the key was turned On.
+CASE 2: The multimeter DID NOT register 10 to 12 Volts DC when the key was turned On.
 Recheck your connections and try the test again.

 If the multimeter still does not register 12 Volts, then this result lets you know that the BLK/LT BLU wire is not feeding the crank sensor with Ground.
 You have now eliminated the crank sensor as the cause of the no-start condition, since without this Ground, the crank sensor will not work.